simonhw/gardening-services/README.md

 Using the Agile method allowed this project to be managed well in small chunks.
 The developer was able to work on specific tasks without losing focus and manage and project the time required for these tasks optimally.

 ### Business Model
 The Garden Path is designed as a Business to Customer (B2C) e-commerce application.
 Individuals are the main type of customer being targeted for the services being sold, although other businesses can also fall into this category.
 The deliverables are services; repeat transations are expected based on the positive experience and feedback from customers.
-A single payment systems is used for The Garden Path, as the services on offer can be seasonal or have extended periods of time before being required again.
+A single payment system is used for The Garden Path, as the services on offer can be seasonal or have extended periods of time before being required again.

 ### User Stories
 Key user stories for the application are outlined below.
 An exhaustive list can be viewed on its [GitHub Projects page](https://github.com/users/simonhw/projects/4/).